drush-ops/drush/README.txt

 If you have MAMP v.1.84 or lower, this configuration will work for both version of php:

   export PATH="/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php5/bin:$PATH"

+If you have done this and are still getting a "no such file or directory" error from PDO::__construct, try this:

+  sudo mkdir /var/mysql
+  sudo ln -s /Applications/MAMP/tmp/mysql/mysql.sock /var/mysql/mysql.sock

 Additionally, you may need to adjust your php.ini settings before you can use drush successfully.
 See CONFIGURING PHP.INI below for more details on how to proceed.